senecajs/gate-executor/README.md

 //   done
 ```

-For detailed information, and API descripitions, see the
+For detailed information, and API descriptions, see the
 [Annotated Source](http://rjrodger.github.io/gate-executor/doc/gate-executor.html)

 # Support